Nonprofit organizations can access numerous resources for assistance during the COVID-19 pandemic.

 ecf rapid response operating grants

-Evanston-serving nonprofits facing significant financial challenge due to lost earned and/or fundraising revenue and/or increased expenses due to providing increased, new, or changed services in this crisis can apply for Operating Grants.
+Evanston-serving nonprofits facing significant financial challenges due to lost earned and/or fundraising revenue and/or increased expenses due to providing increased, new, or changed services in this crisis can apply for Operating Grants.
 Learn more about the Operating Grant funding priorities, funding parameters, qualifications, how to apply, deadlines and decision dates, and application questions.

 main street lending program